family-adaptive-resilience/personal-plan/README.md

 ## Amazon Shopping List
 [Covid preparation list on Amazon UK](https://www.amazon.co.uk/gp/registry/wishlist/2MM4TQRE5ZXP6/ref=bnav_topnav_lists_3?) \
 This is not comprehensive but is a good starting point.
-Ambroxyl is a no-brainer (do read the instructions if you are eg breast feeding) to have at home and is available over-the-counter in many countries.
+Ambroxol is a no-brainer (do read the instructions if you are eg breast feeding) to have at home and is available over-the-counter in many countries.
 The list does not include the pharmaceuticals listed below which need to be sourced elsewhere, nor does it include all of Laeeth's items.

 ## Preparation
 We are leaving the world of yesterday where life seemed to lack meaning to many.
 When preparing for covid consider that **every little thing you do matters.**  It's not just about reducing you chance of catching it, but also about viral load.
 It's not just about taking action to minimise your risk of death, but also to reduce your chance of extended life-altering disability due to long covid.